AdobeDocs/experience-platform.en/help/profile/api/entities.md

 topic: guide
 ---

-# Entities (Profile access) endpoint
+# Entities endpoint (Profile access)

 Adobe Experience Platform enables you to access Real-time Customer Profile data using RESTful APIs or the user interface.
 This guide outlines how to access entities, more commonly known as "profiles", using the API.
-For more information on accessing Profile data using the Platform UI, please refer to the [Profile user guide](../ui/user-guide.md).
+For more information on accessing profiles using the Platform UI, please refer to the [Profile user guide](../ui/user-guide.md).

 ## Getting started